The headline to an article in the online The Scotsman (4 April 2018) laments that ‘Smoke-free Scotland goal stalls as one in five fail [sic] to quit.’

 How to escape nicotine addiction

 Scottish stop smoking services, underfunded though they might be, undoubtedly help some smokers to quit.
 But there is an another way to be cured of nicotine addiction – easily and quickly.
-You can read about the Symonds Method here.
+This is explained in the Symonds Method.

 Text © Gabriel Symonds